argvsc47/Stalagmite/README.md

 - arguments that start with ? means their optional
 - .. indicates any number of arguments
 - if a paramater has limited values their going to be specified after : of the argument
-- sometimes parameters are only mandatory if a paramter has a specific value it's going to be indicated between ! in this case
+- sometimes parameters are only mandatory if a paramter has a specific value, it's going to be indicated between ! in this case

 ```
 New directory, syntax :               nwd <dirname>